privacyguides/privacyguides.org/docs/mobile-browsers.en.md

 Privacy Report provides a snapshot of cross-site trackers currently prevented from profiling you on the website you're visiting.
 It can also display a weekly report to show which trackers have been blocked over time.

-Privacy Report is accessible via the Page Settings menu (:pg-textformat-size:).
+Privacy Report is accessible via the Page Settings menu.

 ##### Privacy Preserving Ad Measurement